 Both work in a similar way – you borrow money and pay it back.
 But there are pros and cons to each, so weigh up which might be right for you.

 Credit cards can be better if you need to borrow small amounts on a regular basis.
-They’re useful if you’re unsure how much you need to borrow, or just want to have extra funds available in case of an emergency.
+They’re handy if you’re unsure how much you need to borrow, or just want to have extra funds available in case of an emergency.

 Explore: Ways to borrow